iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/band_maths.rst

     :align: center
     :alt: the water polygon mask added to the map

-Finally, the script exports the water mask to Google Drive, so that you can download it to your computer and use it in your GIS software of choice.
+|br| Finally, the script exports the water mask to Google Drive, so that you can download it to your computer and use it in your
+GIS software of choice.

 next steps